getsolus/solus-site.github.io/content/about/organization.md

 {{< section heading="Getting Involved" alt=true borderTop=true >}}
 <div class="leading-7">
     <p class="mt-6">There are many ways you can get involved with the Solus project.
 Contributing package updates is only one way to help out the project.
 Some of them don't even involve any packaging or software knowledge.</p>
-    <p class="my-6">No matter how you wish to contribute, the best place to start is joining our <a class="text-[color:hsl(var(--primary-hue),100%,50%)] underline underline-offset-2 decoration-from-font" href="https://matrix.to/#/#solus:matrix.org" target="_blank" rel="noopener">Matrix Space <svg class="inline rtl:rotate-270 align-baseline" height="1em" fill="none" stroke="currentColor" stroke-width="2" viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg"><path d="m9.1716 7.7574h7.0711m0 0v7.0711m0-7.0711-8.4853 8.4853" stroke-linecap="round" stroke-linejoin="round"></path></svg></a>.
+    <p class="my-6">No matter how you wish to contribute, the best place to start is joining our {{< link to="https://matrix.to/#/#solus:matrix.org" text="Matrix space" >}}.
 There you'll find a helpful community willing to answer any questions you may have.</p>
 </div>

 {{< callout type="info" >}}